An Overview of Far Lateral Disc Herniations

 The reason for the herniation being so common in this location is that the walls of the disc are thinnest and therefore weakest here.
 This is the site that normally tears through and through.
 The jelly (nucleus) of the disc will push out (herniate) and compress this traversing nerve.
 The symptoms are typically pain in the buttocks and leg with sitting that are relieved with standing.
 There are of course, some exceptions to this rule.
 See the section on lumbar disc herniations to better understand this concept.

-2-5% of the time, a disc herniation will occur in the far lateral position.
+2-5% of the time, a disc herniation in the lumbar spine will occur in the far lateral position.
 This location is part of the spine outside the spinal canal.
 The exiting nerve travels through the foramen (exit hole) and lies next to the disc wall here.
-A disc herniation at this far lateral location will compress the nerve.
+A far lateral disc herniation will compress the nerve.
 The nerve becomes tented over the herniation as it exits into the muscle (the psoas) on the side of the spine.
 Symptoms include buttocks and leg pain but unlike the typical posterolateral herniation, this far lateral herniation can cause pain that may be increased with standing.

 Depending upon the nerve involved, pain may occur in the back of the thigh or the front of the thigh and may radiate all the way down the leg.
-Pain, paresthesias (pins and needles) and numbness are the typical symptoms that may occur.
+Pain, paresthesias (pins and needles) and numbness are the typical symptoms that may occur with a far lateral disc herniation.

 Depending upon the nerve that is affected, weakness may be noticed in the foot (foot drop) or the thigh (quadriceps weakness).
 If the weakness occurs in the foot, the foot may slap on the ground when walking.
 Patients with foot drop may trip over their own foot when taking a step.
 With quadriceps weakness, climbing stairs, getting out of a car or stepping up onto a curb may feel “spongy” or the knee will feel like it will want to “give out”.
 Falls can occur with quick motions.